MRAC-IAAC/mattersite/README.md

 Database Setup
 --------------
 ![](doc/database.png)
+Project data is stored in a MySQL database, based on explicitly defined tables and accessed using relational queries.
+The primary tables used are 'site_elements' which stores data captured in predemolition sites, and 'elements' which keeps track of extracted materials after they've been deconstructed.
+Other tables inclue:
+- sites : Stores location information about each site as its scanned, and is used as a source reference for recovered materials
+- element_defects : Stores structural information about nail holes and knots in recovered materials
+- element_photo_textures : Stores binary data about extracted surface textures
+- wood_data : Stores structural information about common species to reference from individual elements

 The MySQL schema is located in the database folder.
 The system was tested running on Amazon RDS, using MySQL workbench for editing.
 To import the schema, create a new blank schema, then select File -> Run SQL Script and select the mattersite_schema.sql document.